nlburgin/crccheck/README.md

 ```

 ## Disclaimer.
 This was adapted from the example code bundled in Debian/Ubuntu's `libcrcutil-doc` package.
 To get the program to run I had to fix the broken header include statements replace the weird non-standard `AlignedAlloc` (not to be confused with C11 `aligned_alloc`) allocator they were using, which doesn't seem to exist anywhere.
-It crashed when I tried to use `posix_memalign` and `aligned_alloc`, but `valloc` (which is supposed to be old and deprecated) seemed to work.
+It crashed when I tried to use `posix_memalign` and `aligned_alloc`, but the always-page-aligned `valloc` (which is supposed to be old and deprecated) seemed to work.

 This code is probably very bad and if you use it for anything reckless it might eat your baby.
 Caveat emptor.